Metaswitch/clearwater-readthedocs/docs/External_HSS_Integration.md

 # External HSS Integration

-All Clearwater deployments include a [Homestead](https://github.com/Metaswitch/crest) cluster.
+All Clearwater deployments include a cluster of Dime nodes that run the [Homestead](https://github.com/Metaswitch/homestead) service.
 Homestead presents an HTTP RESTful [interface](https://github.com/Metaswitch/homestead/blob/dev/docs/homestead_api.md) to HSS data.
 This HSS data can be stored in either

-*   a Cassandra database located on the Homestead cluster
+*   a Cassandra database located on the Vellum cluster
 *   an external HSS, accessible over a standard IMS [Cx/Diameter](http://www.3gpp.org/ftp/Specs/html-info/29228.htm) interface.

 This page describes